iconix/rc-webrev/src/content/blog/rc-reflection-5.md

 ---
-title: 'Recurse Center: Week 7'
+title: 'recurse center: week 7'
 pubDate: 2025-01-10T00:00:00-05:00
 description: 'harder // better // faster // stronger'
 author: 'Nadja Rhodes'
-tags: ['recurse', 'blogging', 'learning in public']
+tags: ['recurse', 'learning in public']
 ---

 🪩 And we're back from winter break: happy new year!
 And welcome to my new Winter 2, 2025 batch-mates.